ncsa/Nightingale_real/docs/source/running_jobs/slurm.rst

 --------------------

 Please note, the system will periodically be unavailable to start jobs.
-There are 3 scheduled system maintenance periods every year in January, May, and August.
+There are three scheduled system maintenance periods every year in January, May, and August.
 Other unscheduled, emergency downtimes may occur for important system software security updates or due to a hardware failure.
 If there is a downtime there will be a reservation in SLURM to prevent